Jenna Fesemyer

+Early life and education

+Fesemyer was born with proximal femoral focal deficiency and is one of triplets.
+She earned a bachelor's degree in kinesiology and communications from the University of Illinois Urbana-Champaign in 2019, followed by a master's degree in education policy, organization and leadership.
+As of 2024, she is pursuing a PhD in Recreation, Sport and Tourism at the same institution.

 Career

-She won the silver medal in the women's wheelchair race in the 2019 Los Angeles Marathon held in Los Angeles, United States.
+Fesemyer won the silver medal in the women's wheelchair race in the 2019 Los Angeles Marathon held in Los Angeles, United States.
 In the same year, she represented the United States at the 2019 Parapan American Games held in Lima, Peru and she won the gold medal in the women's 800 metres T54 event and the silver medal in the women's 400 metres T54 event.
-In November 2019, she finished in 7th place in the New York City Marathon held in New York City, United States.
-Fesemeyer came third at the delayed 2020 London Marathon.
+In November 2019, she finished in 7th place in the women's category of the New York City Marathon held in New York City, United States.
+Fesemyer came third at the delayed 2020 London Marathon.

-At the 2020 Summer Paralympics in Tokyo, Japan, she finished in 7th place in the women's 5000 metres T54 event with a new personal best of 11:17.24.
+At the 2020 Summer Paralympics in Tokyo, Japan, Fesemyer finished in 7th place in the women's 5000 metres T54 event with a new personal best of 11:17.24.
 She also competed in the women's 1500 metres T54 and women's marathon T54 events.

-Two months after the Paralympics, she competed in several wheelchair marathon races: she finished in third place in the women's wheelchair race at the 2021 Chicago Marathon and she also respectively finished in 9th and 6th place in this race at the 2021 London Marathon and 2021 Boston Marathon.
+Two months after the Paralympics, Fesemyer competed in several wheelchair marathon races: she finished in third place in the women's wheelchair race at the 2021 Chicago Marathon and she also respectively finished in 9th and 6th place in this race at the 2021 London Marathon and 2021 Boston Marathon.
 She also finished in 4th place in the 2021 New York City Marathon.

+In 2023, Fesemyer won the women's wheelchair division of Grandma's Marathon in Duluth, Minnesota, finishing in 1:47:20.
+She was also named to the U.S. Paralympic team for the 2024 Summer Paralympics in Paris, where she competed in the 800m, 1500m, and marathon T54 events.